 Prison supervisor hospitalized after weekend attack in maximum-security cell block

-JACKSON- A prison supervisor is in critical condition after being stabbed by an inmate, sources told WBRZ Monday.
+JACKSON- A prison supervisor spent the weekend in critical condition after being stabbed by an inmate, sources told WBRZ Monday.

 The supervisor and another corrections officer were attacked Friday at Dixon Correctional in East Feliciana Parish.
 The other officer was treated for injuries that were not as severe as the supervisor's injuries.